'Canal Man of Odisha' Daitari Naik denies returning Padma Shri

 Naik also denied eating ant's eggs for survival.
 "I never ate ant's eggs because I am not a fish.
 All this is false and fabricated news."

-However, Ashis Thakre, District Collector, has denied the reports of Naik reeling under poverty.
-The official told ANI that the Padma Shri awardee gets benefits of the Social Security schemes of the government and Food Security Scheme.

-"He and his wife are getting old age pension under Madhu Babu Pension Yojana.
-He had already been assisted under the Rural Housing scheme in the year 2013-14.
-His two sons have also been allotted two houses under Rural Housing in the year 2017-18 He has been covered under State governments Farmers Assistance Scheme-KALIA and has received the financial assistance.
-I request not to insult the Padma Shree awardee by creating such fabricated news," Thakre said.
+According to District Administration officials, Naik has been covered under various Social Security schemes of the government.
+He gets rice every month under the Food Security Scheme.
+He and his wife are getting old age pension under Madhu Babu Pension Yojana.

+As per the District Administration, "Naik had already been assisted under the Rural Housing scheme in the year 2013-14.
+His two sons have also received two houses under Rural Housing in the year 2017-18 and are presently staying in those houses.
+Naik has also been given financial assistance under State government's farmers' assistance scheme-KALIA."

+As per the administration, reports saying Naik eats ant eggs for survival is "absolutely false".
+The administration urged that one should not insult the Padma Shri awardee by creating such fabricated news.

+"We have inquired into the matter.
+This is false, fabricated news.
+Naik has admitted that he is not eating ants.
+He has kept the Padma Shri in a side room, where he has also kept a baby goat that was born recently.
+The construction of Anganwadi in the village is underway.
+The plan for proper canal lining and road connectivity is already prepared in this regard.
+It was just that we put the work on hold due to model code of conduct (MCC) in the recent elections," Ashish Thakre, Keonjhar District Collector, said.
 (ANI)

 'Canal Man of Odisha' Daitari Naik denies returning Padma Shri